 Although rabbits can be cute as pets or even hopping across an empty field, undomesticated or wild rabbits can cause a lot of damage to gardens and landscaping.
-Rabbits will feed on a range of plants from young trees and broccoli to tree nuts, berries and herbs—but the you can control and get rid of rabbits.
+Rabbits will feed on a range of plants from young trees and broccoli to tree nuts, berries, and herbs—but you can control and get rid of rabbits.

-Even if you don't see a rabbit, itself, you can see evidence that it was there, because rabbits leave behind coarse, circular fecal "pellets" about 1/2-inch in diameter.
+Even if you don't see a rabbit, you can see evidence that it was there, because rabbits leave behind coarse, circular fecal "pellets," which are about 1/2-inch in diameter.

-How Can Rabbits be Controlled in the Least-Toxic Way?
+How Can You Control Them in the Least-Toxic Way?

 - Rabbit Disco.
-Noisemakers, flashing lights and ultrasonic repellers are generally not effective.
-But a feisty pet dog loose within the area to be protected may be worth his weight in doggie chunks.
+Noisemakers, flashing lights, and ultrasonic repellers are generally not effective.
+But a feisty pet dog left loose within the area to be protected may be worth his weight in doggie chunks.

 - Repellents.
 Rabbit repellents work best during the early years before woody plants bear fruit or during the winter season.
 However, with a few exceptions, most repellents cannot be used on plants or plant parts that will be eaten by humans.